Anuragtsl/Exploratory_Data_Analysis-Amazon_Customers_Sentiment_Analysis/README.md

 **In this Project, I have:**

-* Give a brief theoretical background about sentiment analysis
+* Given a brief theoretical background about sentiment analysis

 * Perform sentiment analysis

-* Provide python codes for each step.
+* Provided python codes for each step.

 **You can follow along the Jupyter Notebook for more!**